ifm/ifm3d/O3R-ChangeLog.md

 - Support for the new JSON based XML-RPC interface
 - Support for 2D image data
 - ifm3dpy_viewer python example
+- Generate version based on last tag and commits since

 ### Changed
 - Split Camera implementation into multiple classes